 Plan out the packing process.
 The first step to being a circular economy is to start early, i.e. during the design process.
 Decisions made during the essential design phase have an impact on a product’s environmental profile at all stages of its lifespan.
 Le Papier makes the packaging process more sustainable by using cotton waste in the pre-production stage, making it environmentally friendly.

 Optimise your packaging

 To enhance resource efficiency and recycling, aim for fewer and simpler materials.
-You can lighten the design by utilising thinner-walled bottles or cans to save materials, money, energy.
+You can lighten the design by utilizing thinner-walled bottles or cans to save materials, money, and energy.
 Also, you can print directly onto the pack instead of putting a label, lowering printing costs and increasing recyclability.

-To obtain the desired effect, it is necessary to utilise as few items as possible and make the most use of available ones.
+To obtain the desired effect, it is necessary to utilize as few items as possible and make the most use of available ones.

 Reduce the number of materials incorporated

 You can further reduce the number of materials incorporated; you can do this by skipping optional steps such as adding a plastic cover to your envelope, adding a tag on the gift, etc. Avoid materials with numerous layers, laminates, and dark colors that are difficult to sort, separate, and recycle.